Updated May 3, 2022.

-Spain opened in June to U.S. tourists, and it remains open – if you are vaccinated.
+Spain reopened June 2021 to U.S. tourists.
 Read on for details on the entry requirements and what to expect while you are traveling!

-U.S. travelers to Spain will have to show proof of vaccination to enter, and the vaccination schedule needs to be complete (that is, 2 weeks must have elapsed since your second dose of the Pfizer or Moderna vaccines, or since the single does of the J&J vaccine).
+Adult U.S. travelers to Spain must show proof of vaccination or proof of recover to enter.
+The vaccination schedule needs to be complete (that is, 2 weeks must have elapsed since your second dose of the Pfizer or Moderna vaccines, or since the single does of the J&J vaccine).
 Starting February 1st, 2022, your second dose (or single dose of J&J) must also be not more than 270 days prior to your trip, OR your vaccination card must show that you received a booster.
 The vaccination card or certificate can be in English, and currently the CDC vaccination card is accepted as proof of vaccination.

-You will also need a QR code generated through the Spain Travel Health Portal.
+You will also need the QR code generated through the Spain Travel Health Portal.

 You can find up to date information at the following sites:

 Our partners in Spain can’t wait to welcome our culinary travelers back on our wonderful and authentic culinary vacations in Spain.
-We have made it easier to book our Spain culinary vacations than ever, with many Worry-Free Trips that allow you to cancel your tour without penalty up to 31 days prior to the trip start date and receive a full refund of your deposit.
+We have made it easier to book our Spain culinary vacations than ever, with many Worry-Free Trips that allow you to cancel your tour with only a small penalty up to 60 days prior to the trip start date.
 (See qualifying trips and restrictions here.)

 Although international travel is expected to return quickly, we do anticipate that this year will provide our travelers the chance to experience their favorite European destinations with fewer tourists and smaller crowds than in the past.
 So it is the ideal time to take the trip to Spain of which you’ve always dreamed.